 NASA Ames Research Center Reporting | JUL 2005 – JUN 2006

 Prebiotic Organics From Space

-We have made substantial progress in all three focus areas pertinent to our task.
+We have made substantial progress in all three of the focus areas pertinent to our task.

-Furthermore, Scott Sandford, a key member of this team, continues to spearhead the proposal effort for two missions dedicated to Astrobiology, ABE the Astrobiology Explorer and ASPIRE, the Astrobiology Space Infrared Explorer which is now a mission concept study.
+Scott Sandford, a key member of this team, is CoI on the very successful Stardust mission.
+He was among those who retrieved the capsule, and has been intimately involved with sample extraction, distribution, and analysis.
+Scott also continues to spearhead the proposal effort for two missions dedicated to Astrobiology, ABE the Astrobiology Explorer and ASPIRE, the Astrobiology Space Infrared Explorer, which is now a mission concept study.